School of Biological and Marine Sciences

 • Undertake an extended personal research project on a range of topics, often linked to ongoing staff research, in your final year.

-• Benefit from our strong links with external organisations such as the Wildlife Trusts, the Natural History Museums in London and Plymouth, the National Marine Aquarium, the Field Studies Council, Whitley Wildlife Trust, the Donkey Sanctuary and Dartmoor National Park.
+• Benefit from our strong links with external organisations such as The Box museum, the National Marine Aquarium, the Field Studies Council, Dartmoor National Park, Wildlife Trusts, and Mpala Research Centre (Kenya) among others.

 • Explore a range of contemporary issues in zoology.